 Recipe video above.
 This is how the Chinese do omelettes!
 Egg Foo Young was created as a recipe to use up leftovers, so make this your own using what you have - see Notes for the formula.
 Otherwise, use EITHER the prawn/shrimp or pork filling.
-Serves 2 as meal with rice, or 4 as part of a banquet.
+Makes 4 small omelettes, serves 2 as meal with rice, or 4 as part of a banquet.

 100 - 120g/3.5 - 4 oz chopped raw small prawns/shrimp, peeled and deveined (Note 4)